• Surprise. I am mommy.

 Trust grows with movement

-Here is what I am learning.
+Here’s what I’m learning.
 God often builds trust as we move, not before.

-He does not always give us the whole picture.
-He invites us to walk with Him, step by step, learning to trust His voice along the way.
+He doesn’t always give us the whole picture.
+Instead, He invites us to walk with Him, step by step, learning to trust His voice along the way.

 They sound like this:

-God, I am not totally sure, but I want to trust You.
+God, I’m not totally sure, but I want to trust You,

-So I will take the next best step I know how to take.
+so I’ll take the next best step I know how to take,

-You do not have to figure out the leap today.
-You just have to take the next small step of obedience He is placing in front of you.
+You don’t have to figure out the leap today.
+You just have to take the next small step of obedience He’s placing in front of you.

 A gentle question